Home

 I also use it to crush croutons and graham crackers for crumbs, breaking up chocolate, and to crush cloves of garlic.

-strainer A strainer like the OXO one pictured here should have a fine-grid mesh for draining liquids from fruit, vegetables, and pasta.
 When you research buying a strainer make certain it has a wide stainless-steel brim and loop to "rest it" on almost any bowl or pot.
 Sturdiness counts.
 The one pictured has double-rod construction.

-Are you a "serious" cook?
-Do you want to improve the flavor of every dish you make?
-Then introduce your spices to a mortar and pestle!
 By grinding them, you'll set them free to do their job!
-This is one kitchen utensil that will make a noticable difference in the taste of the food you prepare.
-There is one other that you must use ... a
+This is a kitchen utensil that will make a noticeable difference in the taste of the food you prepare but it involves work and real dedication.

-Peppermill.
 Grind some fresh pepper and you'll notice the difference in the food you cook.
-I use fresh ground pepper when a recipe calls for pepper.
+I often use fresh ground pepper when a recipe calls for pepper.
 I also have a peppermill on the dining room table.

 In fact, I also have a grinder for salt (I use sea salt).